Robust and Efficient Estimation of Potential Outcome Means under Random Assignment: Potential Outcomes Framework and Assumptions

+The vector of assignment indicators is $\mathbf{W}=(W_{1},...,W_{G})$, where each $W_{g}$ is binary and $W_{1}+W_{2}+\cdots +W_{G}=1$.
 In other words, the groups are exhaustive and mutually exclusive.
-The setup applies to many situations, including the standard treatment-control group setup with $G=2$, multiple treatment levels (with $g=1$ as the control group), the basic difference-in-differences setup with $G=4$, and in contingent valuation studies where subjects are presented with a set of $G$ prices or bid values.
+The setup applies to many situations, including the standard treatment-control setup with $G=2$, multiple treatment levels (with $g=1$ as the control group), and in contingent valuation studies where subjects are presented with a set of $G$ prices or bid values.